 Membership Fee: £50 a year or £5 a month (£1.15 a week)

-So, as well as needing your membership fee to keep us going, research shows that it is important for your wellbeing that you contribute, even if a small amount.
+We are not a completely free service for 2 reasons.
+Firstly, research also tells us that it is important for your own wellbeing that you contribute, even if a small amount.
 When you invest in something, you are more motivated and committed to turn up and work towards making change.
-For the price of less than half a coffee or tea a week, you can access a wealth of support.

 Once you register, you will be sent an automatic welcome email with all instructions on how to use the community.
 Get in touch if you do not receive this within 30 minutes.
 You can also find a link to this email on your dashboard under ‘New To The Programme’.